kurttheviking/orchard-js/README.md

 ### Prerequisites

-- Node.js 4.x (LTS), or newer
+- Node.js 4.x (LTS) or newer
-- Redis 2.8, or newer
+- Redis 2.8 or newer

 For local development, consider [Docker](https://www.docker.com/) for managing your Redis installation.
 First install the image: